arc64/www.tecks.co.nz/data-processing/4b-copy-data/Destination/important-learning-and-teaching-events/types-of-curriculum-goals/what-is-curriculum/levels-of-specificity-in-curriculum-statements.md

 ---
+has_children: false
 layout: default
+nav_order: 1
-title: "Levels of specificity in curriculum statements "
+title: 'Levels of specificity in curriculum statements '
-nav_order: Levelsofspecificityincurriculumstatements
-has_children: false
 ---
 # Levels of specificity in curriculum statements